akfgln/Calendar-Js/README.md

 ## How to Use

 1. **Navigation**: Use the `«` and `»` buttons to navigate between months.
-2. **Add Events**: Click on a day cell to add an event.
-A prompt will ask for the event details.
-For now, the events are hardcoded as birthday icons (`🎂`), but this can be modified to allow different types of events.
+2. **Add Events**: Click on a day cell to add or edit an event.
+A modal will open, displaying the existing events for that day.
+You can add new events or edit existing ones, including changing the date, time, icon, and color.
 3. **Language Switching**: To change the language, modify the `currentLanguage` variable in the JavaScript code (`calendar.js`).
 Supported values are `en`, `de`, and `tr`.
 4. **Date Range Highlighting**: Date ranges can be highlighted by updating the `dateRanges` array in the JavaScript code.
 Each date range is specified as `[start, end, color]` where `start` and `end` are dates in `YYYY-MM-DD` format.
 5. **Toast Notifications**: Special toast notifications will be displayed for specific events, such as birthdays.